saiki-k/simple-desktops-scraper/README.md

 ## How to...
-- Please ensure that NodeJS is installed
+- Please ensure that NodeJS is installed on your computer.

-- Run the following commands to start downloading the wallpaers
+- Run the following commands to start downloading the wallpapers.
 ```
 npm install
 npm run start